You can try isometric back strengthening exercises if you want to strengthen your back muscles without putting much stress on your spinal muscles.

 - Slightly lift your arms and chest off the floor and look forward.
 That’s the start.

-- Pull the towel inside toward your chest until your back muscles fully engaged.
-Hold in this position for a 10 seconds and then return your arms to the start.
+- Pull the towel toward your chest until your back muscles are fully engaged.
+Hold in this position for 10 seconds, and then return your arms to the start.

 - Repeat for the desired number of sets.